-Yes, I know, it’s still only January, but here in Texas it’s practically spring already!
+Yes, I know, it’s still only March 1 and it has been a wild and crazy winter, but here in Texas it’s practically spring already!
 Many of us, burdened with the time pressures of working, commuting, and trying to hold a household together, barely seem to have time to butter the toast in the morning, let alone strip the floors.
 Presuming you can find the time, how do you start?
 And will there be anything left of the weekend if you do?
 Our book, Spring Cleaning, offers relief on both accounts.

 Spring Cleaning addresses two major types of housecleaning: